aquasecurity/tfsec/README.md

 ## Running in CI

 tfsec is designed for running in a CI pipeline.
-For this reason it will exit with a non-zero exit code if a potential problem is detected.
 You may wish to run tfsec as part of your build without coloured output.
 You can do this using `--no-colour` (or `--no-color` for our American friends).

 ## Output options